rse/stmux/src/stmux.md

   Toggle showing/hiding of terminal numbers.

 - `CTRL`+*activator* `z`:
-  Toggle the zooming of focused terminal.
+  Toggle the zooming of the focused terminal.
 While a terminal is zoomed, the focus switching keys are disabled.

 - `CTRL`+*activator* `e`:
-  Toggle the expanding of focused terminal.
+  Toggle the expanding of the focused terminal.
 While enabled, the focused terminal is expanded and all other terminals stay visible, but are shrunk to their minimum size.